Accessors (Getter/Setter) and Singleton Traits in PHP

 }

-Looking at the code above you will notice that we use PHP’s ‘__call’ magic method to see if the users invoked method is of interest to us.
-To keep control of this traits ‘magic’, the call only looks for properties that exist within the class that the trait has been used in.
-You are however able to replace ‘__CLASS__’ with ‘$this’ to provide the entire classes properties with these capabilities, but I found this restriction beneficial when refactoring the code-base.
+Looking at the code above, you will notice that we use PHP’s __call magic method to determine if the user’s invoked method is of interest to us.
+To maintain control of this trait’s magic, the call only looks for properties that exist within the class that the trait has been used in.
+However, you are able to replace __CLASS__ with $this to provide the entire class’s properties with these capabilities, but I found this restriction beneficial when refactoring the code-base.
 Below is an example use-case for including this trait.

 class User {